chrisfcarroll/NotNullable/README.md

 By returning a `NotNullable<T>` instead of a possibly-null instance of <c>T</c>
 you force the consuming code to do a null check before accessing the value.

 <p>Why?
-As a hopefully simpler and more C#-obvious alternative to using fp-style Monads
+Intended as a more C# idomatic alternative to other fp-style Monads
 for code that wants to enforces null checking.</p>

 ### Consumption: use either of these idioms
 ```
 var maybe = datasource.Get(key);
 if(maybe.HasValue){ ... use maybe.Value ... }else{ ... handle not found case ...}
-if(maybe.NoValue){ ... handle not found case ... }else{... use maybe.Value ...}
+if(maybe.HasNoValue){ ... handle not found case ... }else{... use maybe.Value ...}
 ```

 ### Production: use one of these idioms